joaqquin89/terraform-provider-pyexec/README.md

 # terraform-provider-pyexec

-this project allow to execute python  scirpts using terraform.
+this project allow to execute python scripts using terraform.

 the key to use this module is to put your python script in the same folder , this could be as example: